automata-network/multiprover-avs-operator-setup/prover/README.md

 - You can replace `/data/mainnet` with the directory that you intend to put the blockchain data in.
 We recommend using a filesystem that supports snapshots in case of data corruption.
 - As a default, you can use https://ethereum-rpc.publicnode.com as the ETH_ENDPOINT.

-**Setting l2 config in prover.json**
+**Setting `scroll_endpoint` config in prover.json**
-- If running the Scroll Archive node on the same host as the prover, set l2 to http://172.17.0.1:8545
+- If running the Scroll Archive node on the same host as the prover, set `scroll_endpoint` to http://172.17.0.1:8545
-- If running the Scroll Archive node on a different host as the prover, set l2 to the Public IP or DNS name of your archive node (with the correct port number).
+- If running the Scroll Archive node on a different host as the prover, set `scroll_endpoint` to the Public IP or DNS name of your archive node (with the correct port number).
-- If you can't run the Scroll Archive node, set l2 to empty.
+- If you can't run the Scroll Archive node, set `scroll_endpoint` to empty.

 > 💡 It's strongly recommended to whitelist only your prover node for accessing the execution node.